iRNA-COSI/APAeval/execution_workflows/Aptardi/README.md

 - `output_bed` - name of the output file for the current run ending with .bed

 ### Running the Aptardi execution workflow
-- Download the test data [here](https://drive.google.com/drive/folders/1tsDu7TzxoVvnD-0UbVRd-pu-ZL36F190?usp=sharing)
+- Download the test data [here](https://drive.google.com/drive/folders/1tsDu7TzxoVvnD-0UbVRd-pu-ZL36F190?usp=sharing).
+The current dataset is in a genomic region where there are enough reads to test Aptardi's PAS identification functionality.
-- Update the samplesheet.csv with the full path to the downloaded bam, gtf, and fasta files
+- Update the samplesheet.csv with the full path to the downloaded bam, gtf, and fasta files.
 ```
 sample,bam,gtf,fasta
 sample,[path_to]/test.bam,[path_to]/gencode.vM26.primary_assembly.annotation.gtf,[path_to]/mm39.fa